-Occipital nerve stimulation (ONS) is a special form of peripheral neuromodulation for the treatment of chronic pain disorders.
-A special area of application is the treatment of headache disorders that do not respond to other treatments.
-The exact mechanism of action is not known.
+Occipital nerve stimulation (ONS) is a specific form of peripheral neuromodulation used to treat chronic pain conditions.
+A particular application is the therapy of headache disorders that do not respond to other treatments.
+The exact mechanism of action is unknown.
 A reduction in central and peripheral sensitization in patients with chronic headaches is assumed.
-The aim of this study is to investigate the effect of ONS on pain-modulating mechanisms in the trigemino-cervical area in patients with chronic migraine.
+The aim of this study is to investigate the effect of ONS on pain-modulating mechanisms in the trigeminal-cervical region in patients with chronic migraine.

-The effects of ONS on the orbicularis oculi reflex triggered dynamically with an airflow were analyzed using a balanced repeated measurement plan in patients with chronic migraine with and without active ONS.
+A balanced repeated-measures plan was used to analyze the effects of ONS on the dynamically airflow-triggered orbicularis oculi reflex in patients with chronic migraine with and without active ONS.

-When taking into account the difference from the respective baseline, the orbicularis oculi reflex is significantly suppressed by around 60.64% with active ONS compared to inactive ONS.
+When taking into account the difference to the respective baseline, the orbicularis oculi reflex is significantly suppressed by approximately 60.64% in active ONS compared to inactive ONS.

 https://link.springer.com/article/10.1007%2Fs40122-021-00242-3